 If you have reason to suspect you may have an issue with your sperm—like if you’ve ever had testicular trauma, erectile dysfunction, or problems ejaculating—consider skipping the wait, regardless of your partner’s age or how long you’ve been trying, and get tested immediately.

 When it comes to conception, knowledge is power.
 And a semen analysis can offer a quick, easy snapshot of your sperm health, providing knowledge that can be crucial to your starting a family.
+We recommend supplementing with a prenatal for men to ensure healthy and fertile sperm when trying to conceive.

 This piece was contributed by doctors from Shady Grove Fertility, a leading fertility and IVF center of excellence.
 SGF offers patients individualized care, innovative financial options, over 30 accepted insurance plans, and pregnancy rates among the highest of all national centers.
 SGV has 19 full-service and 6 satellite locations across Maryland, Pennsylvania, Virginia, and Washington, D.C.